thatwonguy/facial_recognition/README.md

 # facial_recognition
 Foundational groundwork for facial recognition surveillance and security.
-This app uses your camera to perform facial recognition, capturing the face and storing the images in a database for future analysis.
+This app uses your camera to perform facial recognition, capturing the face and storing the images in a database for analysis.